cooldad23/ai-learning-2026/README.md

 Learned to install Python and text editors, creating a directory folder on Macbook, using Python from terminal, and changing directory to launch .py projects in terminal

 Completed Modules 2 & 3 of Coursera's Programming for Everybody course
-- Completed "Hello World" assignment - Writing a program that uses a print function to say 'hello world'
+- Completed "Hello World" assignment - Writing a program that using the print() function to say 'hello world'

 • 01/11
 -

 Completed Module 4 of Coursera's Programming for Everybody course
-- Completed "Pay Calculator" assignment - Writing a program to prompt the user for hours and rate per hour using input to compute gross pay
+- Completed "Pay Calculator" assignment - Writing a program to prompt the user for hours and rate per hour using input() function to compute gross pay

 • 01/13
 -